To restore California salmon for their economic, recreational, commercial, environmental, cultural, and health values.

 Habitat

-We work to get stream and river habitat restoration projects implemented.
-We believe that more resources should be put into actually implementing priority projects and less resources be allocated to more studies.
+We work to implement stream and river habitat restoration projects.
+We believe that more resources should be allocated to the actual implementation of priority projects, and fewer resources should be devoted to additional studies.

 Hatchery

-We work to enhance productivity of salmon hatcheries generally by working to get policymakers to optimize release strategies primarily by moving release locations closer or into the Pacific ocean.
+We work to enhance the productivity of salmon hatcheries by encouraging policymakers to optimize release strategies, primarily by relocating release locations closer to or into the Pacific Ocean.

 Broad Coalition